Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 Final Recommendation

-There is no universal winner in the single row vs dual row light bar debate.
+There is no universal winner in the single row vs dual row light bar debate within the 4×4 LED light bar Australia market.

 • Choose single row if you want discreet design, flexibility, and everyday usability